 The EPDP Team recommends that:

-The distinction between legal and natural persons is useful and necessary for GDPR and some other data protection laws.
+The distinction between legal and natural persons is important and relevant for GDPR and other country data protection laws.

+However, the EPDP Team recognizes that there are liability concerns in making the determination between legal and natural persons in the context of domain name registrations if either inaccurate information is provided by the registrant or if registration data includes both legal and natural person information.
+The Team is simultaneously within this EPDP making legal recommendations, as requested by ICANN org, for contractual changes to the RAA which can provide for updated contractual provisions around the clear explanatory language for registrants in filling in data fields and the clear attestation provisions within the RAA in relation to providing accurate and up-to-date data.

+Moreover, based upon the recommendation from Thomas Rickert, there could be guidance from the EDPB (coming out of the proposed meeting with this body with members of this team) which could allow for greater legal certainty regarding the distinction between natural and legal persons which could support the CPs to reasonably rely upon a “self-certification” system by registrants without undue legal exposure.

-However, the EPDP Team recognizes that there are challenges in making this distinction in the context of domain name registrations as well as the potential implementation of any new functionality that would apply to pre-existing registrations.
+The EDPDP Team further agrees that: the distinction between legal and persons will need to be made only to domain name registrations going forward upon the implementation of the Consensus Policy and then the potential implementation of any new functionality that would apply and/or provide the support needed to address this distinction within pre-existing registrations.

-Additionally, other jurisdictions may have other categories of protected groups or other requirements that would need to be factored in.
+Additionally, other jurisdictions may have other categories of protected groups or other requirements that would need to be factored in within the above-described two stage implementation structure.

 The EPDP Team recommends that GDD staff who will be tasked with the implementation of these policy recommendations commence research by investigating how ccTLDs and contracted parties currently distinguish between natural and legal persons to inform the EPDP Team.

-Following the receipt of the research, the EPDP Team will explore in a timely manner how this distinction can be made in the context of domain name registrations in a satisfactory way.
+With research inputs including the above ccTLD information, the EPDP Team will provide recommendations regarding how this distinction can be made in the context of domain name registrations within the two-stage framework.

-The EPDP Team should also consider the timeline needed to implement, which could follow a phased approach whereby implementation would start immediately following completion of the further work and agreement on a satisfactory manner to distinguish between legal and natural persons for new registrations while existing registrations would be phased in upon renewal or by other means.
+The EPDP Team will base its recommendations taking into account the timelines needed for implementation; which would follow the above-described phased approach whereby implementation would start immediately following completion of the further work and agreement on a satisfactory manner to distinguish between legal and natural persons for new registrations while existing registrations would be phased in upon renewal or by other means.

-The EPDP Team should also consider which data fields (if any) need to be added to accomplish this distinction.
+The EPDP Team will also make recommendations about which data fields (if any) need to be added to accomplish this distinction.
 This could require further liaising with the IETF if data fields in RDAP need to be added or changed.

-The EPDP Team recommends that, as a best practice, registries, registrars and ICANN each develop (educational) resources available that help registrants understand the distinction between a domain name that is registered by a natural person vs. legal person / entity.
+The EPDP Team recommends that, particularly until the Consensus Policy is put into effect, to address immediate needs, that a best practice, registries, registrars and ICANN each develop (educational) resources available that help registrants understand the distinction between a domain name that is registered by a natural person vs. legal person / entity.
 These resources and communications should also encourage legal persons to provide non-personal information for their email address and other contact information.